logtracing/node-pkg/README.md

 </p>

 ## Overview
-**Logtracing** is a suite that allows you to track errors that occur in your applications.
+**Logtracing** is a suite that allows you to write logs and track errors that occur in your applications.
 It also allows you to have full control of how and where to store all the collected information, this means that you need to have your own database where all the information will be stored.

-Also, **Logtracing** provides a dashboard to monitoring your errors, but you can use or create your own monitoring dashboard.
+Also, **Logtracing** provides a dashboard for monitoring your errors (WIP), but you can use or create your own monitoring dashboard.

 Right now is available for the following tech stacks:
 - JavaScript (NodeJS)
 - Python (In Progress)

-**What information does this suite track?**
-- Error Stack
-- Code lines of each function
-- Environment variables
-- SO Information

-## :wrench: Configuration
+## :book: Usage

 ### :open_file_folder: Creating your database
-Before start using this suite, you need to have a MySQL database ready to be used (locally or in a server) and create the required tables.
+Before start using this suite, you need to have a MySQL database ready to be used (locally or on a server) and create the required tables.

 You can find the migration SQL file here: [SQL for tables](https://github.com/logtracing/node-pkg/blob/main/database.sql)

-### :rocket: Usage
+### :wrench: Initial configuration
 Install the package:
 ```bash
 npm i @logtracing/node